-Computing lessons at Stormont closely follow the National Curriculum objectives.
+ICT lessons at Stormont closely follow the National Curriculum objectives.
 Lessons are taught both on a computer but also on tablets.
-Computing is taught as a discrete subject but it is also embedded across the curriculum.
+ICT is taught as a discrete subject but it is also embedded across the curriculum.

 In Prep, these skills are developed further with additional skills being introduced such as emailing, blogging, touch typing and branching databases.
 Coding is a large part of our curriculum, with the girls learning to use different coding languages to create their own programs.
 Learning at Stormont enables girls to use technology purposefully and take part in a number of projects that prepare them for the ways in which technology is used in the modern world.